 In addition to the possibility of revegetating with drones, ongoing research with DeLeaves and the University of Sherbrooke in Quebec is aimed at customizing drone sampling mechanisms to remotely collect plant material such as seeds or cuttings, and reach plant populations on steep or rocky cliffsides that have been largely unreachable.
 “Covid certainly delayed our field tests,” says Ben Nyberg, “but we have been able to collaborate and develop the robotics remotely.
 Field trials have been scheduled for later this summer and we are excited to get to work.”

 Plants are one of our best defenses against our changing climate.
 They are the foundation of healthy ecosystems and can increase climate stability by offsetting temperature, moisture, and greenhouse gas fluctuations.
 From ancient knowledge to field surveys and seed storage, National Tropical Botanical Garden works at every level to discover solutions and save plants.
-You can help by contributing to the Growing Green campaign, which will help NTBG achieve our strategic priority to make all of our locations more energy efficient and operate more sustainably.
-Donate now.
+You can help by.
+Visit our support page to see how you can get involved.